 In another place, Jesus tells us that by faith we can move mountains, "And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you" (Matthew 17:20 KJV bible).

 Here Jesus is rebuking his disciples for not having the faith to cast out a demon.
 Then he describes to them the power of faith.
 Jesus literally says that by faith nothing is impossible, and we can move mountains.

-As with many biblical principles, the concept of faith has been corrupted.
-Faith has been removed from its biblical context, and come to mean something different from its original meaning.
-Many Christians have been led into something other than the delivering power of biblical faith.
+As with many biblical principles, faith can be removed from its context, and come to mean something different from its original meaning.
+People can be easily led into a trap that is not the delivering power of true faith.

 The problem with this is that expecting a certain outcome, has no effect on whether it happens.
 Believing in something doesn't make it more likely to happen.
 Sure, there is something to be said for being positive and hopeful, and not defeating ourselves.
 But despite what some "gurus" will tell you, positive thinking won't move mountains.